altus4/website/docs/services/search-service.md

+---
+title: SearchService Documentation
+description: Comprehensive documentation for the SearchService class - the core search orchestration engine of Altus 4.
+---

-# SearchService Documentation
+# `SearchService` Documentation

-**Comprehensive documentation for the SearchService class**
+Comprehensive documentation for the SearchService class

 The `SearchService` is the core orchestration engine of Altus 4, responsible for coordinating multi-database searches, AI enhancements, caching strategies, and result processing.
 This document provides detailed explanations of the service's architecture, methods, and implementation patterns.